zammad/zammad-admin-documentation/system-objects.rst

 Updating database after adding or editing objects
 -------------------------------------------------

-..
-Hint:: Zammad doesn't restart automatically and prompts you to restart?
+.. hint:: Zammad doesn't restart automatically and prompts you to restart?
 You may want to check `configure enviroment variables <https://docs.zammad.org/en/latest/appendix-configure-env-vars.html#configure-restart-command>`_ to solve this.

-..
-Note:: If you're on a self hosted system, you might need console access to your Zammad-Server to restart the service.
+.. note:: If you're on a self hosted system, you might need console access to your Zammad-Server to restart the service.

 When adding or changing objects, Zammad will not apply the changes isntantly, but instead shows you the changed objects first.
 If you're ready to go, just click on "Update database" to apply the changes to Zammad.